top of page

 The high school administration may deny the student request if it is determined he/she cannot reasonably complete the requirements for graduation by the end of the 1st semester of the senior year due to poor academic performance in the past or too many limitations involved in assembling a new academic plan.

 These programs are vitally important to the success of our athletic program.
 They concentrate on developing skills, sportsmanship, participation, and experience.
 The Youth/MS/JV programs prepare athletes for the varsity level.
 All athletes are expected to follow the same rules and policies as the varsity athletes.
 If an athlete plays on our school team and a recreational team/travel team/club team, the school team must take priority.
 Sixth through eighth grade students may try out for all junior high teams.
-Ninth and twelfth graders may play on the JV or Varsity teams (eighth graders may play up on the JV).
+Ninth and twelfth graders may play on the JV or Varsity teams (no eighth graders may play varsity football).

 VARSITY ATHLETICS